2025 Solar Incentives Guide for Blythe, CA - Tax Credits & Rebates

 If I already have solar panels, can I still claim incentives?

-An excellent idea would be to talk to a representative from the company that installed your solar panels – or speak to a local Blythe solar installer — to better understand which incentives you may qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+An excellent idea would be to talk to the company that installed your solar system – or get in touch with a local Blythe solar installer — to clarify which incentives you might qualify for.
+If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
-Be sure to go over your plan with your local Blythe solar installation expert.
-They can help you plan your project and educate you on the various incentives that you may or may not qualify for.
+You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
+Make sure you discuss your plan with your local Blythe solar installation expert.
+They can help you as you plan for your project and give you an understanding of various incentives that you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.